vsoch/vsoch.github.io/_posts/2013-7-01-expectation-maximization-em-algorithm.md

 2. We use the probabilities above to create a weighted training set consisting of all possible completions of the data.
 3. We then use maximum likelihood estimation to get new parameter estimates.
 This is the **M-step**.

-}

-If you think about it, this is like [maximum likelihood](http://www.vbmis.com/learn/?p=194 "Maximum Likelihood Estimation (MLE)") or [MAP estimation](http://www.vbmis.com/learn/?p=339 "Bayesian MAP Estimate") in the case of missing information.
+If you think about it, this is like maximum likelihood] or MAP estimation in the case of missing information.

 ### How does it work?